deepak-raj45/Employee-Promotion-Prediction/README.md

 The accuracy of the Model is 94%

 # Input
-Fill the Information about employee required by model in web app's UI
+Fill the Information about employee required by model in web app's UI.
 # Output
-The model will predict whether the employee will be promoted or not and the result will be dispayed
+The model will predict whether the employee will be promoted or not and the result will be displayed.